 Our curriculum is defined by its richness and depth.
 When our students explore ancient Greece, it is a yearlong experience of immersion.
 They study politics, commerce and dramatic arts, make Trojan horses in woodshop, sew chitons for the annual Greek games and travel to New York’s Metropolitan Museum of Art to behold its Hellenistic treasures.
 The result is a web of meaningful connections—and a sense of mastery.

 It is this same mastery children find in art, as they study Mondrian or Picasso; in math, as they learn not only to solve a problem through a prescribed set of steps, but to see it from every angle and inside-out; and in language arts, as they become active and critical readers, equipped with strategies to engage evermore challenging works.
-Co-curricular options offer even more opportunities: To study Mandarin after school, to play an instrument in the orchestra or jazz ensemble, to participate in our Environmental Action Club or join our Social Justice Task Force.
+Extracurricular options offer even more opportunities: To study Mandarin after school, to play sports with the Early Risers before school, or sing with the Lower School Chorus.